 Velvet Fender Publishing ASCAP

 Michael was born in Topeka, KS, but from the age of eight was raised in the sticks of southern Pennsylvania.
 There he attended a small church where everybody sang like the dickens.
 Michael left home after high school and attended college in the northeast for a couple of years before being drawn to a college in Arkansas.
-It was there that he met Ben Ellis and Steve Brauer.
-The three began a friendship that, unbeknownst to them, would lead to the formation of Runaway Planet some ten years later.
+It was there that he met Steve Brauer.
+Unbeknownst to both of them, this meeting would lead to the formation of Runaway Planet some ten years later.
 Back then they listened to lots of music and had a lot of fun but they never once played a tune together.
-In fact, Michael didn’t even play an instrument back then.
+In fact, Michael didn't even play an instrument back then.

 After graduating, Michael made Little Rock his home, earned his Masters in Social Work and developed a career in mental health.
 During those years he picked up the acoustic guitar, learned to play, began writing songs and getting back in touch with the singing side of things.
-Over the years he had developed a taste for Progressive Rock but his life was changed forever when he was introduced to The Seldom Scene and John Duffy’s haunting tenor vocals.
-After getting hooked on bluegrass, Michael took on the stand up bass while jamming with Steve, Ben and Steve’s old high school buddy, Greg Alexander.
-Finally, it was on!
+Over the years he had developed a taste for Progressive Rock but his life was changed forever when he was introduced to The Seldom Scene and John Duffy's haunting tenor vocals.
+After getting hooked on bluegrass, Michael took on the upright bass while jamming with old friends from college.
+His passion however, is singing that high, lonesome sound.

 Drawing from traditional influences like Bill Monroe, Flatt & Scruggs and the Stanley Brothers, they are also inspired by more progressive bluegrass bands like The Country Gentlemen, The Seldom Scene and New Grass Revival.
 With an ever-growing schedule, Runaway Planet is winning over new fans from traditional bluegrass lovers to younger fans new to the genre.